sebj/iOS-Shortcuts-Reference/README.md

 * `WFWorkflowMinimumClientVersion`: An optional string representing the minimum client app version required to run the workflow (e.g. 411)
 * `WFWorkflowName`: An optional string name for the workflow.
 If this is not present, an imported workflow’s filename will be used
 * `WFWorkflowIcon`: An object containing:
-	* `WFWorkflowIconStartColor`: A number representing color of the workflow’s icon, see below.
+	* `WFWorkflowIconStartColor`: A number representing color of the shortcut's icon, see below.
 	* `WFWorkflowIconImageData`: Data
 	* `WFWorkflowIconGlyphNumber`: A number
 * `WFWorkflowInputContentItemClasses`: An array of strings, representing the types of input content accepted